-Domain Completed Activity Current Activity Future Activity 1: Pit 1 (~41 ha) Mining of Pit 1 ended in December 1994 (Plate 3).
+Domain Completed Activity Current Activity Future Activity 1: Pit 1 (~41 ha) Mining of Pit 1 ended in December 1994 (Photo 3).
 Underdrain installed in preparation to receive tailings.
-Tailings deposition began in August 1996 and ended Q4 2008 (Plate 4).
+Tailings deposition began in August 1996 and ended Q4 2008 (Photo 4).
 Wicking to assist dewatering and consolidation of tailings.
 Installation of geotextile layer and initial capping in 2013-14.
-Full backfill started in May 2019 and final landform achieved in August 2020 (Plate 5).
-Scarification of the landform started in November 2020 and rehabilitation plantings started in 2021 (Plate 6).
-Creation of habitat via rock features (Plate 7).
+Full backfill started in May 2019 and final landform achieved in August 2020 (Photo 5).
+Scarification of the landform started in November 2020 and rehabilitation plantings started in 2021 (Photo 6).
+Creation of habitat via rock features (Photo 7).
 Removal of pit tailings flux (process water) via decant wells.
 Monitoring, maintenance and adaptive management activities to inform surface water runoff and ecosystem re-establishment.
-This work will enable ERA to apply lessons learnt to other landforms as they are progressively established.
-Replanting on Pit 1 waste rock after 2 years has an average success rate of 70% and some plants have reached 7 m in height.
-Contour perimeter drain backfilled to final landform (Plate 8).
+This work will enable the Ranger Project Team to apply lessons learnt to other landforms as they are progressively established.
+Contour perimeter drain backfilled to final landform (Photo 8).
 Removal of corridor creek road, associated bund and high voltage (HV) power.
-2: Pit 3 (~107 ha) Mining started in 1997 and ended in November 2012 (Plate 9).
-Underfill, underdrain and dewatering systems completed 2012-2014 (Plate 10).
-Tailings deposition from mill processing started in 2015 and ended 2021 (Plate 11).
+2: Pit 3 (~107 ha) Mining started in 1997 and ended in November 2012 (Photo 9).
+Underfill, underdrain and dewatering systems completed 2012-2014 (Photo 10).
+Tailings deposition from mill processing started in 2015 and ended 2021 (Photo 11).
 Tailings transfer from TSF started in 2016 and ended 2021.
 Tailings floor transferred via truck and dozer.
-Wicking to assist dewatering and consolidation of tailings.
-Brine injection into the underfill zone via pit wall directional drilling (Plate 12).
-Ongoing wicking and dewatering to accelerate tailings consolidation (Plate 13).
+Wicking to assist dewatering and consolidation of tailings (Photo 13).
+Dewatering of the pit to accelerate the drying out of the tailings.
+Brine injection into the underfill zone via pit wall directional drilling (Photo 12).
 Dust suppression activities and crusting the tailings surface (amphibious excavator, water spray, amphiroller).
-Installation of geotextile and then initial and secondary capping (standalone approval application for Pit 3 backfill lodged September 2023).
+Installation of geotextile and then initial and secondary capping (standalone approval application for Pit 3 backfill lodged September 2023 and approved August 2024).
 Placement of demolished plant and other infrastructure / materials into Pit 3 (standalone approval application to demolish plant will be submitted).
 Progressive waste disposal and bulk backfill (standalone approval application for Pit 3 backfill).
 Final 6 m of landform and revegetation (standalone approval application for Final Landform will be submitted).